westlake-repl/PixelRec/README.md

 **We currently provide a sampled version including 50,000 users.
 The complete dataset will be made publicly available later.
 The sampled dataset can be obtained through:**

-**Note that this is an image recommendation dataset, if you need video information, please go to our MicroLens github,a large-scale micro-video recommendation dataset collected from a different platform.**
+**Note that this is an image recommendation dataset, if you need video information, please go to our MicroLens github （https://github.com/westlake-repl/MicroLens）, a large-scale micro-video recommendation dataset collected from a different platform.**

 - zenodo : https://sandbox.zenodo.org/record/1241482